 Spring isn’t always known as a big season for retail.
 Many consumers are more interested in enjoying the weather than shopping at retail stores.
 Coming up with spring marketing ideas for retail doesn’t need to be as time-consuming and stressful as your winter holiday planning, but it’s worth making a strategy nonetheless.
 After all, there will be less competition than in other seasons.
 Plus, it’s a great way to gear up for the rest of the year.
-So what are the best ways that you market your business this spring and ensure you have a great first half of the year?
+So what are the best ways that to market your business this spring and ensure you have a great first half of the year?
 Let’s consider these great springtime marketing tips.